Posted on 15 Nov 2022

 Ingredients (for 6 people)

-To stock up on fresh produce, visit our markets or at our local producers.
+To stock up on fresh produce, we go to the markets or at the local producers.

 Configuration